guhfvbj/copilot-api/README.md

 - `start`: Start the Copilot API server.
 This command will also handle authentication if needed.
 - `auth`: Run GitHub authentication flow without starting the server.
 This is typically used if you need to generate a token for use with the `--github-token` option, especially in non-interactive environments.
+- `add-account`: Add another GitHub account into the account pool using the same device login flow.
 - `check-usage`: Show your current GitHub Copilot usage and quota information directly in the terminal (no server required).
 - `debug`: Display diagnostic information including version, runtime details, file paths, and authentication status.
 Useful for troubleshooting and support.